Teen Leadership Programs

 The priority deadline for applications and references is January 1.
 Applicants will then be emailed to set up an interview.
 Applicants are notified of the acceptance decision by the end of February, to allow for interviews to happen at the Teen Leader Reunion.
 At that time, applicants who are accepted into the CIT program will have two weeks to secure their spot with a deposit.

 If you’re interested in the CIT program, please submit the online application below using your own email address to create an account.
 DO NOT USE YOUR PARENT/GUARDIAN’S ACCOUNT.
 You’ll be prompted to fill in information for a reference who can attest to your character and work ethic. (e.g. teachers, coaches, pastors, employers).
 Your application is not complete until we receive the reference form back.
 If you have questions, please email email@example.com

 W.I.L.D.
 Camp (rising 9th, 10th and 11th graders)

 Get ready to be wild!
 Join us for this action-packed two-week session of high adventure and lifelong friendships.
 We've taken Wilderness, Inclusion, Leadership, and Development to the max to help shape more confident and capable teenagers.
 Campers will experience our popular adventure activities with a whole new spin as we bike, climb, paddle and hike our way around the Berkshire Mountains.
 W.I.L.D. camp culminates in a 4-night backpacking trip where campers will hike, camp and grow together as they bond over campfire meals and starry nights.
 There are only 8 spots, so don't miss out!

-*This program can be joined with a LEAD or CIT session.
+*This program can be joined with a LEAD session.